 Modern Slavery Statement

-This Statement is made by Abacus Medicine A/S on behalf of itself and all companies in the Abacus Medicine Group, including Abacus Medicine Ltd. and Abacus Medicine Pharma Services Ltd., which carry out business in the UK (collectively referred to as “Abacus Medicine”).
+This Statement is made by Abacus Medicine A/S on behalf of itself and all companies in the Abacus Medicine Group, including Abacus Medicine Ltd. and Abacus Medicine Pharmaceuticals Ltd., which carry out business in the UK (collectively referred to as “Abacus Medicine”).

 Structure, business and supply chains